The Department of Communication Sciences and Disorders serves to fulfill its mission in educating students who will become leading clinical

 Scheduling social events for students, faculty, staff and alumni

 All students are encouraged to become NSSLHA members.
 Information regarding how to join will be provided during your first semester in our Master's program.
-University of South Carolina NSSLHA faulty advisors are Charles Adams and Jamy Archer.
-For more information on the benefits of NSSLHA click here.
+University of South Carolina NSSLHA faulty advisors are Jamy Claire Archer and Beth McCall.
+You can find more information on the benefits of NSSLHA here.

 The Arnold School of Public Health has adopted education and health requirements for all practicuim/ internship students.
 Each student must submit documentation of immunization records to the Director of External Clinical Practicum.
 The list includes: Varicella (chicken pox), Rubella and Rubeola (measles), Diphtheria, Tetanus, and Hepatitis B (BHV).
 Annual screenings for Tuberculosis (TB) also will be required.
 Annual in-service on Bloodborne Pathogens is mandatory.